Bottlenose skate

 The bottlenose skate, spearnose skate, or white skate (Rostroraja alba) is a species of skate in the family Rajidae.
 It is a benthic fish native to the coastal eastern Atlantic Ocean.
 Due to overfishing, it has been depleted or extirpated in many parts of its former range in the northeastern Atlantic and the Mediterranean Sea, and is now endangered.

 Distribution and habitat

-The bottlenose skate is found along the coastlines of the eastern Atlantic Ocean, from the southern British Isles to South Africa and extends into the southwestern Indian Ocean to Mozambique.
+The bottlenose skate is found along the coastlines of the eastern Atlantic Ocean, from southwest Ireland to South Africa and extends into the southwestern Indian Ocean to Mozambique.
 It is present as well in the western and northeastern sectors of the Mediterranean Sea.
 It is a benthic species of sandy and detrital bottoms, at depths of 40–400 m (exceptionally down to 500 m) from coastal regions to the upper continental slope.
 Du Buit (1974) reported that it is more prevalent in rocky habitats.